remarkjs/remark-gemoji/readme.md

 Gemoji short-code support in [**remark**][remark].
-This doesn’t do much other than creating whole [`Text`][text] nodes for emoji, and ensuring gemoji short-codes with underscores are not seen as emphasis in pedantic mode.
+This doesn’t do much other than creating whole [`Text`][text] nodes for gemoji, and ensuring gemoji short-codes with underscores are not seen as emphasis in pedantic mode.

 > **Note**: when compiling, `pedantic` must be false!
 Otherwise,